lemoniris/what-im-doing-rn/README.md

 applying to this posiiton https://careers.mskcc.org/vacancies/2024-77890-bioinformatics-software-engineer-iv/ bc i was a bioinformatician iii now i can level up to a iv 🥹

 we had an electrician come in to today and set up the level 2 charger for my car, instead of charging for 2+ days on level 1 charging, it charges in 7 hrs in level 2 charging which is great

+im playing sims 4 bc im so bored and its the weekend and i have no plans for the day i think ... might go to the gym later